World Archery runs an education programme for archery coaches.

 Participants must have a national or international coaching certification, a minimum of two years experience and be fluent in English.
 Registration is only possible through a national archery federation, and funding may be available from each applicant’s National Olympic Committee.

-Coaching seminar and resources
+Coaching conference and resources